-Our main website (http://www.clevelandstatecc.edu) was relaunched in the second half of 2012, using the latest web technologies and best practices, which included improved accessibility.
+Our main website (http://www.clevelandstatecc.edu) was relaunched in 2012 and again in 2017, using the latest web technologies and best practices, which included accessibility features.

 As we continue to update our websites, we strive to make them as accessible as possible, comply with general web standards, and adhere to the requirements of Section 508.
 We have started testing all of our sites using the W3C Markup Validation Service, as well as validation tools that check for compliance with Section 508, Web Content Accessibility Guidelines (WCAG 2.0), and Web Accessibility Initiative (WAI).

 Here is a list of some methods that we employ to make our websites more accessible:

 - All images feature alternative or “alt” text describing the images being used.

 - Images and colors are not used as sole conveyors of information.

 - Structural markup to indicate headings and lists to aid in page comprehension.

 - Tables are used for presentation of data only (not for layout).
 When used, tables have appropriate column and/or row headers.

 - When appropriate, all new sites feature a “responsive design” to make information readily available to visitors using a variety of devices.

 Here is a list of items we are working on: